fox-it/OpenSSH-Network-Parser/README.md

 # OpenSSH Network Parser
-Project to decrypt and parse OpenSSH traffic
+Project to decrypt and parse OpenSSH traffic.
+More information can be found in [this blogpost](https://blog.fox-it.com/2020/11/11/decrypting-openssh-sessions-for-fun-and-profit/).

 # Usage
 ```